computacenter-de/tech-task-wp07/README.md

 We deleted the controller.
 This also automatically deleted the Ingress entry.
 When a new controller was created, it was recreated and should be accessible again.

+Generally we recommend to use the ldap integration and rbac features provided by CloudBees on the Operations Center level.
+This, together with the concept of providing preconfigured controllers to the single teams, will ensure a secure setup, minimize the impact of security issues inside a single controller and keep administrative configuraiton out of the reach of attackers as well as enforcing mandatory security and stability configuraitons over the whole system.

 ### Validate that the Jobs are Still Working
 #### Ensure all dummy jobs are functioning correctly after the security changes.